t4mpr/ctf-writeups/BuckeyeCTF-2025-Writeups/Bugle.md

  > In  Ableton Grid view, a 1/4 of a bar is shown by zooming in.
-Notice the two different shades of grey.
+Notice the two different shades of grey and the amount of space(time) a green clip takes up compared to a green clip.
 If you're not familiar with Ableton, just think of one of those grey blocks as one quarter of a bar.

+##### I think we got it!
 ![Bugle_Ableton](https://github.com/t4mpr/ctf-writeups/blob/main/BuckeyeCTF-2025-Writeups/images/Bugle_Color_Chop.png?raw=true)
 - ##### <span style="color:#A370FF">Notes</span> that play for <span style="color:#A370FF">1/4 of a bar</span> represents a `-`